Alex1607/WorldAPI/README.md

 after that you have 7 methodes to work with:
 ```
 /**
- * Will return the name of a random File / Dictory in the given folder.
+ * returns the name of a random File / Dictory in the given folder.
  *
  * @param Path of a folder
  * @return